gharveymn/getmatvar/README.md

 # getmatvar

-This is a C-based MEX function for fast extraction of variables from MATLAB 7.3+ HDF5 format Matfiles with support for all MATLAB fundamental types except for tables and function handles, which do not have MEX function support.
+This is a multithreaded C-based MEX function for fast extraction of variables from MATLAB 7.3+ HDF5 format Matfiles with support for all MATLAB fundamental types except for tables and function handles, which do not have MEX library support.

 A prebuilt binary for 64-bit Windows is available in the `bin` directory, however if you're running on 32-bit you will have to build it manually.